tavisit/PC_Benchmark/README.md

 ## RAM analysis

+Random-access memory (RAM) is a form of computer memory that can be read and changed in any order, typically used to store working data and machine code.
+A random-access memory device allows data items to be read or written in almost the same amount of time irrespective of the physical location of data inside the memory, in contrast with other direct-access data storage media (such as hard disks, CD-RWs, DVD-RWs and the older magnetic tapes and drum memory), where the time required to read and write data items varies significantly depending on their physical locations on the recording medium, due to mechanical limitations such as media rotation speeds and arm movement.

+RAM contains multiplexing and demultiplexing circuitry, to connect the data lines to the addressed storage for reading or writing the entry.
+Usually more than one bit of storage is accessed by the same address, and RAM devices often have multiple data lines and are said to be "8-bit" or "16-bit", etc. devices.

 ### RAM Health

+In order to test the RAM Health, a bit per bit check will be required.
+Unfortunately, this is impossible in the modern programming languages, so a 4/8 bytes chunk will be used at a time in the form of an int.
+These values will be x5555 (0101010101010101) and xAAAA (1010101010101010).

+These values will be written and read from RAM multiple times and discrepancys between write and read values will be added to an errorCheck.
+In the end, the fraction of the errorCheck and total values will be computed and a procentage will be displayed.

 ## Storage analysis

+A hard disk drive (HDD), hard disk, hard drive, or fixed disk is an electro-mechanical data storage device that stores and retrieves digital data using magnetic storage and one or more rigid rapidly rotating platters coated with magnetic material.
+The platters are paired with magnetic heads, usually arranged on a moving actuator arm, which read and write data to the platter surfaces.
+Data is accessed in a random-access manner, meaning that individual blocks of data can be stored and retrieved in any order.
+HDDs are a type of non-volatile storage, retaining stored data even when powered off.
+Modern HDDs are typically in the form of a small rectangular box.

+Introduced by IBM in 1956, HDDs were the dominant secondary storage device for general-purpose computers beginning in the early 1960s.
+HDDs maintained this position into the modern era of servers and personal computers, though personal computing devices produced in large volume, like cell phones and tablets, rely on flash memory storage devices.
+More than 224 companies have produced HDDs historically, though after extensive industry consolidation most units are manufactured by Seagate, Toshiba, and Western Digital.
+HDDs dominate the volume of storage produced (exabytes per year) for servers.
+Though production is growing slowly (by exabytes shipped), sales revenues and unit shipments are declining because solid-state drives (SSDs) have higher data-transfer rates, higher areal storage density, somewhat better reliability, and much lower latency and access times.

+The revenues for SSDs, most of which use NAND flash memory, slightly exceed those for HDDs.
+Flash storage products had more than twice the revenue of hard disk drives as of 2017.
+Though SSDs have four to nine times higher cost per bit, they are replacing HDDs in applications where speed, power consumption, small size, high capacity and durability are important.
+Cost per bit for SSDs is falling, and the price premium over HDDs has narrowed.

 ### Storage Health

+In order to test the Storage Health, a bit per bit check will be required.
+Unfortunately, this is impossible in the modern programming languages, so a 4/8 bytes chunk will be used at a time in the form of an int.
+These values will be x5555 (0101010101010101) and xAAAA (1010101010101010).

+These values will be written and read from RAM multiple times and discrepancys between write and read values will be added to an errorCheck.
+In the end, the fraction of the errorCheck and total values will be computed and a procentage will be displayed.

 <div style="page-break-after: always;"></div>

 ## Microsoft Defined Data Structures Information